Washington County, Alabama

 Washington County is a county located in the southwestern part of the U.S. state of Alabama.
 As of the 2020 census, the population was 15,388.
 The county seat is Chatom.
 The county was named in honor of George Washington, the first President of the United States.
-It is a dry county, with the exception of Chatom.
-In September 2018 The United States Office of Management and Budget (OMB) added Washington County to the Mobile, Alabama Metropolitan Statistical Area.
-It is also part of the larger Mobile-Daphne-Fairhope, AL Combined Statistical Area.
+In September 2018 The United States Office of Management and Budget (OMB) added Washington County to the Mobile, Alabama Metropolitan Statistical Area but was removed in July 2023.

 The MOWA Band of Choctaw Indians is the first state-recognized tribe in Alabama.
 It is based in Washington County, with some members also in Mobile County, Alabama.
 A total of nine tribes have received state recognition since 1979.

 History

 The area of today's Washington County was long inhabited by various indigenous people.
 In historic times, European traders encountered first Choctaw, whose territory extended through most of present-day Mississippi, and later Creek Indians, who had moved southwest from Georgia ahead of early European settlers who were encroaching on their land.

 Washington County was organized on June 4, 1800, from the Tombigbee District of the Mississippi Territory by proclamation of territorial governor Winthrop Sargent.
 It was the first county organized in what would later become Alabama, as settlers moved westward after the American Revolutionary War.
 Washington County is the site of St. Stephens, the first territorial capital of Alabama.
-In 1807 former U.S. Vice President Aaron Burr was arrested at Wakefield in Washington County, during his flight from being prosecuted for alleged treason (which he was eventually found innocent of).
+In 1807 former U.S. Vice President Aaron Burr was arrested at Wakefield in Washington County, during his flight from being prosecuted for alleged treason (of which he was eventually found innocent).

 In the 1830s, the U.S. government removed most of the Choctaw and Creek to Indian Territory (now Oklahoma) west of the Mississippi River.
 Some members of these tribes stayed behind on their traditional lands in southwest Alabama, taking refuge in the forests and swamps.
 They were nominally considered state (and U.S.) citizens, but suffered severe racial discrimination.

 In the 19th century, the county was largely developed for cotton plantations, with labor supplied by thousands of enslaved African Americans.
 Many had been transported by slave traders to the Deep South in a forced migration in the early part of the century, as the land was being developed.

 During the American Civil War, more than three quarters of the adult white men in the county were serving in the Confederate Army by 1863.
 In that year, a group of children petitioned the Confederate government to avoid drafting more white men, so they might serve as a home guard militia.
 The petition claimed the militia was needed to guard against a potential slave uprising, since there were numerous cotton plantations with large numbers of enslaved African Americans.
 No such uprising occurred.